lundeen-bryan/lundeen-bryan/README.md

 Here is a little bit about me:

-- 👨‍💻 I’m currently working on ["Power Query and M Language the easy way"](https://www.udemy.com/course-dashboard-redirect/?course_id=4985738) by BizticsCom King (Bill Singh) on Udemy.
+- 👨‍💻 I’m currently working on [Practical SQL With Python In 3 Days Beginner to Pro  Udemy](https://www.udemy.com/course/practical-sql-with-python-in-3-days/) by [Andy Bek](https://www.udemy.com/user/andy-bek-3/) on Udemy.
 - 🏋 I’m currently practicing Power Platform, specifically 🇲 code and Power BI.
 - 👯 I’m looking to collaborate on any project, I'm interested in data analysis and BI, but anything involving data.
 - ⏰ I've been working in data analysis for 10 years.